Hanxiao-Wu/GeoInverse/README.md

 - Line 11: `1 -22 1 0.15 0.02 0`
   	- The first Vp/Vs **anomaly value** (telled by the 2nd number `-22`) is perturbed between `1.78-0.15` and `1.78+0.15` with a step size of 0.02
 - Line 12 to Line 16: ...
 (Similar to Line5~9)

+### Summary of the three input files
+1. **Control File**(`*.control`)
+   - This file defines the overall configuration of the inversion process, such as the number of Monte Carlo searches, the iteration count per search, and the data source weights.
+   - It acts as the main setup file that connects all components of the inversion.
+2. **Model File**
+   - This file describes detailed 1D model using a smaller number of parameter.
+   - The model described in this file also serves as the center of the model space.
+3. `in.para`**File**
+   - This file, together with the model file, defines the model space.
+It specifies which parameter to perturb, its bounds (absolute or percentage), and the step size for Monte Carlo sampling.